Optimal Design Emulators: A Point Process Approach: Discussion

 \section{Discussion}

-In this article we have introduced a novel probabilistic approach to constructing optimal designs by taking a PP approach.
-In particular, we considered entropy-optimal designs, which have a clear connection to the popular space-filling designs used in computer experiments and spatial statistics, and we establish their connection to DPPs.
+In this article we have introduced a novel probabilistic approach to constructing optimal designs motivated by PPs.
+We considered entropy-optimal designs, which have a clear connection to the popular space-filling designs used in computer experiments and spatial statistics, and we establish their connection to DPPs.
 By using a discrete version of this representation, we arrive at a computationally efficient algorithm to sample the mode of this PP, which corresponds to the optimal design.
 Note that our methodology approximately samples the mode of this PP, yet in practice the quality of designs sampled resulted in criterion values many orders of magnitude larger than random DPP samples or space-filling LHS designs, which implies the approxmation is of high quality.
-Subsequently, we extend the method to allow for sequential design construction and allow one to incorporate a popular marginal projection property constraint without losing the computational benefits of our basic algorithm.
-Since our approach to enforcing such constraints amounts to specifying a conditional kernel matrix, other constraints not considered in this paper could be easily implemented using the same basic approach described.
+Subsequently, we extend the method to allow for sequential design construction and allow one to incorporate a popular marginal projection property.

-The design algorithm introduced in this paper was demonstrated on the popular Stochastic Gradient Descent (SGD) algorithm applied to fitting a model to the popular Friedman test function.
-SGD works by approximating the model gradient with a small batch sample from the entire dataset and is hugely popular in fitting complex statistical and machine learning models.
-The algorithm trades off reduced computation time for increased variance in the estimation of the gradients.
-We have demonstrated that using PPs to select non-uniform, space-filling batches from the design space noticeably improved the performance of the algorithm.

-We also demonstrated the sequential variant of our algorithm for GP regression designs that incorporate marginal space-filling projections and/or incorporate updated parameter estimates in a sequential model-fitting excercise.
-The designs constructed clearly show the effect of incorporating the marginal projection property constraint and the effect of updating the parameter.
-This allows one to sequentially update the design, starting from a purely space-filling construction when we have not yet observed any information, to one which places greater focus on estimating the model as more data is collected.
+The design emulator introduced in this paper was demonstrated on the popular Stochastic Gradient Descent (SGD) algorithm by applying the emulator to fitting a variant of the popular Friedman test function where the data was generated using random coefficients.
+Using the emulator to design the SGD batches noticeably improved the performance of SGD.
+We also demonstrated the sequential variant of our algorithm for GP regression designs with non-collapsing marginal projections and evolving parameter estimates.
+The designs constructed clearly show the effect of incorporating the marginal projection property constraint and the effect of updating the parameter as more data is collected.